-๐ช๐ฌ Egypt visa for Brazil citizens
+๐ช๐ฌ Egypt visa for Brazilians

 Brazil passport holders need an e-Visa for Egypt.
 You apply online before you fly and arrive with the approval attached to your passport, typically for 30 days.